sysco-middleware/twitch-hackathon/README.md

 # Twitch Hackathon 2022

+Welcome to the hackathon!
-These folders will contain example code that could be useful for you to create the different applications in your setup
+These folders will contain example code that could be useful for you to create the different applications in your setup.
+Below you'll also find the teams and the schedules for the day.

 ## Teams